jerhsiao/Email-Bot/README.md

 I created this bot that scrapes the spreadsheet and puts together an email with their names, sending individual emails to each person.
 It uses Gmail's API and Google Cloud Console to allow sending of messages through the code.
-It sends around 1000 emails in a couple of hours.
+It sends around 2000 emails in less than 2 hours.

 It took me around 3 hours to code this.